Construction Workers’ Comp: What If I Don’t Know My Employer?

 Essentially, the statutory employment relationship is designed to protect employees from missing out on workers’ compensation benefits due to an employer’s lack of insurance.

-Tips for Identifying Who Is Responsible for Workers’ Compensation
+Tips for Identifying Who Is Responsible for Construction Workers’ Compensation

 It shouldn’t be this complicated, but it is.
 That’s why it is wise to know whom you are working for before anything happens.
 It’s a lot harder to track down whom to file a claim against when you are in pain and frustrated.